Getting Started with Immuta's Request Application

 Step 3: Request access to a data product

-Once data products are published in Marketplace, consumers can quickly find and request access without relying on tickets or manual provisioning.
-Marketplace streamlines the process while enforcing governance policies and approvals behind the scenes.
+Once data products are published in the Request app, consumers can quickly find and request access without relying on tickets or manual provisioning.
+It streamlines the process while enforcing governance policies and approvals behind the scenes.

 As a requestor,

-Discover the data product in Marketplace Search for the published data product to confirm it's visible and discoverable.
+Discover the data product in the Request app Search for the published data product to confirm it's visible and discoverable.

-Submit an access request Click on the data product to review its description, metadata, and any attached DUA.
+Submit an access request for a data product Click on the data product to review its description, metadata, and any attached DUA.
 Submit a request, answering any custom questions defined in the workflow.

-Track your request status After submitting, you can monitor the status of your request in Marketplace.
+Track your request status After submitting, you can monitor the status of your request.
 If configured for auto-approval, access may be granted instantly for low-risk, fully protected datasets.
 Otherwise, requests are routed to approvers and reviewers for evaluation.

 By completing this step, you validate that business users can access curated datasets quickly and that compliance requirements are communicated upfront through the request process.